Zaman Shah Durrani: Conspiracy and deposition of Zaman Shah

 Despite setting their main framework of ideals and plans, Zaman Shah's prime minister, Wafadar Khan, had found out about this, and invited the Barakzai chiefs separately to the palace, where he had executed them.
 One of his victims was Payandah Khan, one of the same chiefs that helped Zaman Shah to the Durrani throne.
 However it did not stop there, with Wafadar Khan then ordering the complete capture of all Mohammadzai and Barakzai chiefs.
 Prominent of this was Fathi Khan, the son of Payandah Khan.
 Fathi Khan had fled to Khorasan Province, where he met Mahmud Shah Durrani.
 Mahmud Shah had given up on his attempts of capturing the Durrani throne, however, after hearing news of what happened, Mahmud Shah had agreed, where they had marched to Farah with 18 supporters.
 Mahmud Shah had led fiery speeches and rallies against Zaman Shah, talking about his oppressive government and the tyrannies of Zaman Shah and Wafadar Khan.
 He had announced his intention to become the Durrani king and march on Kabul with their support.
 With this, the Barakzais had risen and flocked to his support, with many of the Durrani doing the same, with his support now large, Mahmud Shah had marched on Kandahar.

 Mahmud Shah had begun sieging the city, for 42 days the city garrison held fierce, however, on the 43rd day, Fathi Khan had managed to gain the support of two tribal chiefs in Kandahar.
 With insurrection now fighting in the city and Mahmud Shah closing in, Kandahar fell to Mahmud Shah's forces.
 Zaman Shah, unaware of the events at Kandahar, had been focused on the King of Persia's movements, or what the Barakzais might do next in Kabul had then faced the reality of the situation.
 Instead of sending a force against his rebel brother, he left most of his forces with Shah Shujah Durrani at Peshawar.
 Zaman Shah, sensing his weakened position in Kabul had retreated in form to Jalalabad and had attempted to raise a large army, he failed to do this and only rallied around 400 artillerymen, and 200 cavalrymen.
 He marched to a fort not far from the Lataband Pass, where he appealed to the Afghans and tried to rally more support.
 Zaman Shah had succeeded in doing so, with many partisan fighters also flocking to his support such as Ahmad Khan.
 With this, his force numbered around 30,000.
 With Zaman Shah now ready, he marched ahead to meet Mahmud Shah once again in battle.
 The two armies met near Zabul.
 Ahmad Khan, leading the advance of Zaman Shah's army had flocked and deserted to Mahmud Shah's army.
 Zaman Shah, recognizing his situation had fled to a fort near again the Lataband Pass.
 Zaman Shah had also heard the news that Mahmud Shah had then captured Kabul.
 Mahmud Shah Durrani had led efforts to imprison Zaman Shah, with Zaman Shah leading a messenger to Mahmud Shah.
 The next day, Zaman Shah found out that he would be prisoner to Mahmud Shah, after conflicting with himself, he resigned to his fate, hiding his jewels including the Koh-i-Noor diamond, he was then led by a guard to Kabul.
 He had then met Asad Khan, a surgeon, where he was ordered to blind Zaman Shah from orders of Mahmud Shah.
-With Zaman Shah being defeated, Mahmud Shah Durrani had now started his first reign on the Durrani throne.
+With Zaman Shah being defeated, Mahmud Durrani had now started his first reign on the Durrani throne.